Skip to main content

 Database Security and User Management

-Universities host sensitive information: grades, contact details, and instructor assignments.
+Marketplaces host sensitive information: customer details, order histories, and payment records.
 Protecting that data requires thoughtful user management and permission design.
-In this lesson we map security concepts directly to the University schema.
+In this lesson we map security concepts directly to the marketplace schema using MySQL.

 Learning Goals

-• Create database accounts aligned with campus roles
+• Create database accounts aligned with business roles

 • Grant the minimum privileges necessary

-• Build roles (groups of privileges) for registrars, instructors, and analysts
+• Build roles (groups of privileges) for support, sellers, finance, and analysts

 Users and Roles